methylDragon/ros-sensor-fusion-tutorial/02 - Global Pose Estimate Fusion (Example Implementation).md

 - The **map origin parameter** is as follows: [x, y, yaw].
 It specifies the map's origin's coordinate.

-  - In other words, if you specify a map origin [-10, -10, 0], the robot's starting position will actually move 10 units up and 10 units to the right on the map, as the map's position (the bottom left corner) is now (-10, -10) and the robot's starting position (0, 0).
+  - In other words, if you specify a map origin [-10, -10, 0], the robot's starting position will actually move 10 units up and 10 units to the right on the map, as the map's origin position (the bottom left corner) is now (-10, -10) and the robot's starting position (0, 0).

     Like so: